iron-io/docs/worker/languages/java/index.md

 ## Quick Start

-### Get the `iron_worker_ng` Gem
+### Get the CLI

 We've created a [command line interface](/worker/reference/cli) to the IronWorker service that makes working with the service a lot easier and more convenient.
 It does, however, require you to have Ruby 1.9+ installed and to install the `iron_worker_ng` gem.
 Once Ruby 1.9+ is installed, you can just the following command to get the gem:

 <figcaption><span>Command Line </span></figcaption>
 {% highlight bash %}
 $ gem install iron_worker_ng
 {% endhighlight %}

-It is possible to use our [other client libraries](/worker/languages/#full_support) or even our [API](/worker/reference/api) to upload a package, but these samples will use the CLI.

 ### Create Your Configuration File